alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

  <li>envizon - state of the art network visualization and vulnerability reporting tool: https://github.com/evait-security/envizon/tree/master/docker </li>
  <li>vapi - is Vulnerable Adversely Programmed Interface which is Self-Hostable API that mimics OWASP API Top 10 scenarios in the means of Exercises: https://github.com/roottusk/vapi</li>
  <li>capital - the Checkmarx research team created c{api}tal to provide users with an active playground in which they hone their API Security skills: https://github.com/Checkmarx/capital</li>
+ <li>bankground - banking playground project to learn REST/OpenAPI and GraphQL APIs: https://gitlab.com/karelhusa/bankground | https://bankground.apimate.eu/</li>
  <li>axiom - a dynamic infrastructure framework to efficiently work with multi-cloud environments, build and deploy repeatable infrastructure focussed on offensive and defensive security: https://github.com/pry0cc/axiom</li>
+ <li>Exegol - a community-driven hacking environment, powerful and yet simple enough to be used by anyone in day to day engagements.
+Exegol is the best solution to deploy powerful hacking environments securely, easily, professionally: https://github.com/ThePorgs/Exegol</li>
   <br>

 <p1 class="lead"><b>Misc Docker</b></p1>